Cryer & Sons: Small coastal transport

 Cryer & Sons built troopships of the APc-1-class small coastal transports design.
 The ship had a displacement of 100 tons light, 258 tons fully loaded with a length of 103 ft, a beam of 21 ft, a draft of 9 ft, and a top speed of 10 kn.
 The crew was composed of 3 officers and 22 enlisted men and could transport up to 66 troops.
 The vessels had a large boom with a capacity of 3 tons.
 They were armed with four single 20 mm AA guns. the APc-1 class had a fuel capacity of 145 oilbbl of diesel fuel.
 They were powered by one Atlas engine 6HM2124 diesel engine with a single propeller creating 400 shp.
 For electrical they had two diesel 30 kW 120V D.C. service generators.
 The ship moved troops in the Pacific War.
 A notable ship was USS APc-25.

+Refounding

+In 2025 the company was restarted as Cryer Boat Company, still in the San Francisco Bay area, as a specialist firm focused on optionally manned and autonomous watercraft.
+The founder, Brett Cryer, is the great great grandson of the original William Cryer, and the fifth consecutive generation boatbuilder in the Cryer family.